Grand Canyon Railway: Max and Thelma Biegert ownership

 Steam locomotives GCRX 29 and 4960 in a rare joint appearance at Grand Canyon Depot, 2005.

 In 1988, the line was bought by Max and Thelma Biegert.
 The railway was restored and in 1989 began operations as a separate company, independent of the Santa Fe.
 The first run of the restored railroad was on September 17, 1989, commemorating the September 17 debut of the original railroad.

 The Biegerts, a couple originally from Nebraska, had made their fortune in crop dusting through Biegert Aviation, founded in 1947, which had a large federal government contract for its B-17 and later C-54 fleet.
 After leaving the crop-dusting business, they operated a for-profit day care business in Houston, Texas, which became the Children's World Learning Center and is now part of KinderCare Learning Centers.
 The Biegerts never intended to get into the rail business.
 They had loaned money secured by the tracks to another person for the rail line.
 When they defaulted the Biegerts took over the line.
 In conjunction with the startup, the Biegerts were principal investors in the short-lived Farwest Airlines, an air taxi service operating a DHC Dash 7 that was intended to bring tourists from California, Las Vegas and Phoenix to Flagstaff where the passengers would then take the rail line.

+The railway originally looked into acquiring and importing some of the China Railways KD7 class 2-8-0s to haul their tourist excursion trains, but they quickly backed out of the deal, due to the Tiananmen Square massacre complicating the exporting process.